TeamSteamRobotics/SteamEngine_1.0/README.md

 the box after teams is wether you want to see each round individualy or by games played

-team input is where you enter the names and order of your input app, if you are using SteamTracker the code is {}, other wise put it in the order of team-rounds-vars-vars-etc
+team input is where you enter the names and order of your input app, if you are using SteamTracker the code is {round-lowerA-lowerT-barsA-barsT-upperA-upperT-missA-missT}, other wise put it in the order of team-rounds-vars-vars-etc

 shown is what variable is being shown on the graph